 app.on("push", async (context) => {

-// Code was pushed to the repo, what should we do with it?
+// Code was pushed to the repository

 });